yzhang87/CNTK/Documentation/Documents/Codestyle.md

 * Between a keyword and parentheses
 * Between an identifier or keyword and a brace
 * After commas and semicolons that do not end a line
-* Between the template keyword and the template argument list

 Spaces are absent in the following places:
 * Before semicolons and commas